tenstorrent/tt-metal/docs/source/ttnn/tensor.rst

 **OWNED**

-    The memory for the tensor is on the host and belongs only to the one Tensor
+    The buffer of the tensor is on the host and its allocation/deallocation is owned by ttnn.

 **BORROWED**

-    The memory for the tensor is on the host and is being shared by other Tensors
+    The buffer of the tensor is on the host and it was borrowed from `torch` / `numpy` / an external buffer.

 **DEVICE**

-    The memory for the tensor is allocated to the deivce.
+    The buffer of the tensor is on a ttnn device.

 .. _ttnn.MemoryConfig: